AdaRubric: Task-Adaptive Rubrics for Reliable LLM Agent Evaluation and Reward Learning: Analysis

-Figure~\ref{fig:ndims} shows \adarubric performance as a function of the number of dimensions $N$ on WebArena and ToolBench.
-Optimal performance is achieved at $N=5$, confirming the default. $N=1$ recovers a holistic GPT-4 Direct-like evaluation ($r=0.61$); $N>6$ shows diminishing returns, consistent with evaluator instruction-following saturation at high dimension counts, where dimensions become increasingly overlapping.
+We evaluate \adarubric performance as a function of the number of dimensions $N$ on WebArena and ToolBench.
+Optimal performance is achieved at $N{=}5$, confirming the default. $N{=}1$ recovers a holistic GPT-4 Direct-like evaluation ($r{=}0.61$); $N{>}6$ shows diminishing returns, consistent with evaluator instruction-following saturation at high dimension counts, where dimensions become increasingly overlapping.